-Text Alternative: Healthy Native Babies Project: Safe Sleep Train-The-Trainer Module 6 of 6
+Healthy Native Babies Project: Training on Safe Infant Sleep Practices (Video Part 6 of 6)

-To view the original video, please go to https://safetosleep.nichd.nih.gov/training/native-communities.
+To access the original video, please visit https://safetosleep.nichd.nih.gov/training/native-communities.

 TITLE SLIDE: